24 September- 3 October 2024

 If you want to join an event, make sure to sign up!
 You can see all events below in the calender

-The full programme for ITU Career Weeks spring 2024 semester will be uploaded here soon.
+The full programme for ITU Career Weeks fall 2024 semester is available by following the link

 6 Essentials When Preparing for an Interview